ChronoLogic12/tippy-tea-subscription/README.md

 <p align="center">
     <img src="readme-assets\navbar-desktop-logged-out.PNG" width="1200px"/>
 </p>
-For smaller screen sizes the navbar is collapsible and is accessed byt a burger icon in the top left of the screen.
+For smaller screen sizes the navbar is collapsible and is accessed by a burger icon in the top left of the screen.
 <p align="center">
     <img src="readme-assets\navbar-mobile.PNG" width="1200px"/>
 </p>